ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

        return math.log(8, x)

-You should generally avoid using wild cards in imports because it can cause confusion on which names are present in the namespaces.
+You should generally avoid using wild cards in imports because doing so can cause confusion on which names are present in the namespaces.

 Avoid: